maxbundscherer/DD7MB/docs/index.md

 I operate a [satellite ground station](https://network.satnogs.org/stations/3689/) at DF0OHM in the SatNOGS network.

-Currently only test operation with a Turnstile Antenna for VHF.
-In preparation for an azimuth and elevation rotor with cross-yagis.
+An RTL-SDR (Nooelec v5) with a Turnstile antenna (TA-1) for VHF is currently in use.
+In the future, an azimuth and elevation rotor with Cross-Yagis will be used.

 <img src="images/antsTURNCom.jpg" style="max-height: 400px" alt="">